Chromia (CHR) Price Tops $0.16

-Chromia (CHR) traded 0.4% lower against the dollar during the 1-day period ending at 15:00 PM Eastern on April 24th.
-One Chromia token can currently be bought for about $0.16 or 0.00000573 BTC on exchanges.
-In the last seven days, Chromia has traded 14.8% lower against the dollar.
-Chromia has a market capitalization of $107.77 million and approximately $7.83 million worth of Chromia was traded on exchanges in the last 24 hours.
+Chromia (CHR) traded up 1.3% against the U.S. dollar during the one day period ending at 10:00 AM ET on April 28th.
+Chromia has a total market cap of $107.86 million and approximately $7.45 million worth of Chromia was traded on exchanges in the last 24 hours.
+One Chromia token can currently be bought for $0.16 or 0.00000537 BTC on major exchanges.
+In the last seven days, Chromia has traded 2.7% lower against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.